Actor Jussie Smollett faces 6 new charges in Chicago

 “What’s questionable here is the James Comey-like timing of that charging decision”…which can only be interpreted as the further politicization of the justice system, something voters in the era of Donald Trump should consider offensive,” the statement from Friends for Foxx said.

+The attempt to re-prosecute Smollett “on the eve of the Cook County State’s Attorney election is clearly all about politics not justice,” she said.

-Smollett has not had any notable film or television roles announced since his departure from the Fox series was announced in April 2019.
+Smollett, 37, has not had any notable film or television roles announced since his departure from the TV series was made public in April 2019.
 Producers have the option to bring him back during the sixth and final season but have said they have no plans to do so.

 “Empire” has 10 episodes left.
-It is scheduled to return on March 3.
+It is scheduled to return March 3.